-Experts OnTap CEO Pierce Kraft notes that “With an industry-specific network of over 300,000+ professionals, and a proprietary experiential vetting strategy, we enable our clients to access the exact expertise they need, how and when they need it most.
-We also provide clients with the ability to custom-source experts, all through our proprietary engagement platform.
+Experts OnTap CEO Pierce Kraft notes that “With an industry-specific network of Life Science professionals and a proprietary experiential vetting strategy, our clients find value in accessing the exact expertise they need, how and when they need it most.
+We also provide clients with the ability to custom-source experts, all through our unique engagement platform.”

 Marketplaces for freelance workers.